 The body frame (X_b, Y_b) and the global frame (X_g, Y_g) are the coordinate frames utilized in the modeling of the OWMR as illustrated in Fig. 1.
 The body frame is attached to the origin of the moving robot while the global frame is assigned to the fixed ground. θ is the angle that indicates the robot's orientation in the world frame.
-Every wheel is spaced equally by (L_g) to the center of mass of the OWMR (R).
-An OWMR kinematic model without slipping can be obtained as follows [59]:
+This work assumes that the robot travels on a flat surface and is able to travel wherever in the environment outside of the region where obstacles are present.
+Furthermore, is assumes that the robot moves with no slipping.
+The wheel slipping can be avoided when the rollers come into contact with most materials, they have a high sliding friction coefficient.
+This is can be ensured by making the rollers from rubberlike material, and having a large robot's size.
+In addition, the proposed NMPC in section 3 reduces robot speed in order to prevent slippages.
+All of the robot's dynamic parameters and geometric are known all the time.